JH36/ODH-Grandeur/README.md

 tar -vxzf sratoolkit.tar.gz
 export PATH=$PATH:$PWD/sratoolkit.3.0.0-ubuntu64/bin
 which fastq-dump

-#Test to see if it works: fastq-dump --stdout SRR390728 | head -n 8
+#Test to see if it works:

-#Guide for Quic
+fastq-dump --stdout SRR390728 | head -n 8